bizzkit-commerce/cms-starter-kit/README.md

 Sections allows you to create reusable content across multiple pages, such as a header.
 They can be targeted just like pages.
 For more detail, see Builder's [docs](https://www.builder.io/c/docs/integrate-section-building).

+The example requires a section content model set up, called Header.
+The model has no fields.

 [Go to source](./src/components/Header/Header.tsx)

 ## Structured data

 Structured data is another way of working with Content in Builder.
 In short, it enables you to store reusable data in Builder without constraining it to a specific design or page.
 For more detail, see Builder's [docs](https://www.builder.io/c/docs/integrate-cms-data) or [explanation](https://www.builder.io/m/explainers/structured-data).

+The example requires a structured data content model set up, called USP.
+The model should have a single field, `items` of type List - with two fields on an item, `label` of type Text and `link` of type Url.

 [Go to source](./src/components/Usp/Usp.tsx)